camunda/camunda-docs/docs/components/modeler/bpmn/user-tasks/user-tasks.md

 ### Limitations

-User tasks based on job worker implementation have less visibility in the engine regarding the task's lifecycle.
+User tasks based on a job worker implementation provide no insight into the lifecycle of the task in the engine.
 You need to manage the user task's lifecycle in your own application outside the engine.
 This also limits available metrics and reporting for such user tasks to what is available for service tasks.